northeastern-rc/rc-public-documentation/docs/source/first_steps/usingbash.md

 This will find all files in `/path/to/dir` that are regular files (not directories).

-Finding files based on name:
+Finding files based on the name

 :::
 find /path/to/dir -name "*.txt"
 :::

-This will find all files in `/path/to/dir` that have a `.txt` file extension.
+This will find all files in `/path/to/dir` with a `.txt` file extension.

 Executing commands on matching files: